Praetor07/CityPlanner_MonteCarlo-Sim/README.md

 **Randomized Variables:**
-1) Time of Emergency: Randomizing the occurrence of emergencies with respect to time
+1) Time of Emergency: Randomizing the occurrence of emergencies with respect to time - probability distribution of emergency occurring at current time, with higher probability of during specific times of day (distribution derived from data)
-2) Location of Emergency: Randomizing the location coordinates of the emergency as a probability distribution of the population density of the zones
+2) Location of Emergency: Randomizing the location coordinates of the emergency as a probability distribution of the population density of the zones - distribution of
 3) Intensity of Emergency: Each emergency can have an intensity which is measured on a scale of 1 to 5, with 1 being the lowest intensity and 5 being the highest intensity.
 The number of emergency teams and the total time taken to resolve the emergency will be a function of the intensity of the emergency.
-The intensity of the emergency will be randomized on the discrete scale mentioned above.
+The intensity of the emergency will be randomized on the discrete scale mentioned above.- probability distribution of intensity of emergency
 4) Traffic: Randomizing the traffic present along the different paths in the city as a probability distribution of the time and population density of the zone.